 SECTION 7.
-The Board of Selectmen may make Rules and Orders for the regulation of parking by permit or otherwise on Chebacco Road in the vicinity of the town beach and may set penalties for violation thereof.
+The Select Board may make Rules and Orders for the regulation of parking by permit or otherwise on Chebacco Road in the vicinity of the town beach and may set penalties for violation thereof.

 SECTION 8.
-The Emergency Communications Center Operations Board with the approval of the Board of Selectmen, or if such committee shall not be appointed, the Board of Selectmen, is authorized to establish rules, regulations, and schedules of fees for the installation, operation, and maintenance of fire and intrusion alarm systems, including medical alert systems.
-No person shall install, operate or maintain a fire, intrusion, or medical alert alarm system which is connected by direct line to the Emergency Center, or which incorporates a telephone dialing device programmed to dial a local police, fire, emergency, or private alarm service telephone number automatically, or which uses exterior audible signals at the alarm location, or which otherwise is intended to cause, directly or indirectly, the dispatch of emergency personnel, unless such person first obtains a permit from the Emergency Communications Center Operations Board, or the Board of Selectmen, and thereafter complies with applicable rules and regulations and pays any applicable fees.
+The Emergency Communications Center Operations Board with the approval of the Select Board, or if such committee shall not be appointed, the Select Board, is authorized to establish rules, regulations, and schedules of fees for the installation, operation, and maintenance of fire and intrusion alarm systems, including medical alert systems.
+No person shall install, operate or maintain a fire, intrusion, or medical alert alarm system which is connected by direct line to the Emergency Center, or which incorporates a telephone dialing device programmed to dial a local police, fire, emergency, or private alarm service telephone number automatically, or which uses exterior audible signals at the alarm location, or which otherwise is intended to cause, directly or indirectly, the dispatch of emergency personnel, unless such person first obtains a permit from the Emergency Communications Center Operations Board, or the Select Board, and thereafter complies with applicable rules and regulations and pays any applicable fees.
 No person shall intentionally transmit any false fire, intrusion or medical alert alarm.
-Repeated transmission of false fire, intrusion or medical alert alarms after notice of a system malfunction from the Emergency Communications Center Operations Board, or the Board of Selectmen, shall constitute an intentional transmission of a false fire, intrusion or medical alert alarm.
+Repeated transmission of false fire, intrusion or medical alert alarms after notice of a system malfunction from the Emergency Communications Center Operations Board, or the Select Board, shall constitute an intentional transmission of a false fire, intrusion or medical alert alarm.
 Violation of this by-law shall be punishable by a fine of up to but not more than one hundred dollars (\$100.00) for each offense.

 SECTION 9.
-Annually following Town Elections, and following any election of a new member to the Board, the Board of Selectmen shall organize the Board by electing a member to serve as Chairman and a member to serve as Clerk.
+Annually following Town Elections, and following any election of a new member to the Board, the Select Board shall organize the Board by electing a member to serve as Chairman and a member to serve as Clerk.
 The Chairman shall preside over all meetings of the Board and oversee the general direction of the Board.
-The Clerk shall, on a day-to-day basis, and, in the absence of the Board of Selectmen, perform those functions that are deemed necessary for the orderly operation of the Town.
+The Clerk shall, on a day-to-day basis, and, in the absence of the Select Board, perform those functions that are deemed necessary for the orderly operation of the Town.

 SECTION 10.
-The Selectmen are authorized and empowered, in accordance with Ch.
+The Select Board is authorized and empowered, in accordance with Ch.
 114 of the Acts of 2009 to appoint a Town Manager, and execute a contract for employment therewith.
-The Town Manager is authorized and empowered to appoint and remove any of the following: a Town Accountant, Treasurer/Collector, Finance Director, Emergency Center Supervisor, Recreation Director, a Director of Public Works, a Chief of Police, and a Fire Chief, and to execute employment contracts with said officials, the terms of which may with the concurrence of the Board of Selectmen vary from the Personnel By-law and policies.
-All appointments and removals of department heads by the Town Manager shall be subject to confirmation by the Board of Selectmen.
+The Town Manager is authorized and empowered to appoint and remove any of the following: a Town Accountant, Treasurer/Collector, Finance Director, Emergency Center Supervisor, Recreation Director, a Director of Public Works, a Chief of Police, and a Fire Chief, and to execute employment contracts with said officials, the terms of which may with the concurrence of the Select Board vary from the Personnel Bylaw and policies.
+All appointments and removals of department heads by the Town Manager shall be subject to confirmation by the Select Board.
 All other appointments shall be made by the Town Manager in consultation with the respective department head, board, commission or committee.